 \[ \begin{align} B = -f_0\beta\newhat{v}\cos\left(\frac{2\pi}{L}x\right). \end{align} \]

 This term therefore leads to cyclogenesis wherever $v_g$ is negative, i.e. upstream of the trough and downstream of the ridge.
-So it contributes to retrograde progression.
+It thus contributes to retrograde progression.
 Term $B$ is the advection of planetary vorticity.

-For the expression C, which is the advection of relative vorticity, one first calculates
+For the term $C$, which is the advection of relative vorticity, one first computes

 \[ \begin{align} \Delta\Phi = -\frac{2\pi}{L}\newhat{v}f_0\sin\left(\frac{2\pi}{L}x\right), \end{align} \]

-whereby it should be remembered that $\Delta\Phi$ here only refers to the horizontal.
-From this it follows
+where it should be recalled that $\Delta\Phi$ here refers only to the horizontal.
+From this it follows that

 \[ \begin{align} C = U\frac{4\pi^2}{L^2}\newhat{v}f_0\cos\left(\frac{2\pi}{L}x\right) = -\frac{2\pi U}{L\beta}B. \end{align} \]

 This term therefore leads to cyclogenesis downstream of the trough and upstream of the ridge, and to anticyclogenesis elsewhere.
-So it contributes to normal progression and decreases with wavelength.
-At a cutoff wavelength
+It thus contributes to normal progression and decreases with wavelength.
+At a critical wavelength

 \[ \begin{align} \newtilde{L} = \frac{2\pi U}{\beta} \end{align} \]

-Warm air advection at altitude and cold air advection at depth therefore lead to cyclogenesis, while cold air advection at altitude and warm air advection at depth lead to anticyclogenesis.
-This is illustrative because warmer air has a larger specific volume.
+Warm-air advection aloft and cold-air advection below therefore lead to cyclogenesis, while cold-air advection aloft and warm-air advection below lead to anticyclogenesis.
+This is intuitively clear, since warmer air has a larger specific volume.